backstage/backstage/.changeset/famous-forks-listen.md

 '@backstage/core-components': patch
 ---

-Removed inline styling in breadcrumbs and replaced with a theme targetable class of BreadcrumbsCurrentPage
+Removed inline styling in breadcrumbs and replaced with a theme reachable class of BreadcrumbsCurrentPage